History of the New York City Subway: Train accidents

 Additionally, in an accident recorded before 1918, a derailment happened on the Ninth Avenue Elevated in Manhattan on September 11, 1905, resulting in 13 deaths and 48 serious injuries.

 Other disasters

 Other accidents in the history of the subway do not involve trains; several people have been fatally electrocuted by the subway's third rails, and yet others have been fatally pushed onto the tracks.
 Fatal pushing incidents include the 2022 death of Michelle Go at the Times Square station.

-In 1960, a person nicknamed the Sunday Bomber set off a series of bombs in the New York City Subway during Sundays and holidays, killing one woman and injuring 51 other commuters. and ferries On April 12, 2022, a mass shooting attack occurred on the N train, injuring at least 29 people.
+In 1960, a person nicknamed the Sunday Bomber set off a series of bombs in the New York City Subway during Sundays and holidays, killing one woman and injuring 51 other commuters.
+The bomber also set off bombs in ferries.
+On April 12, 2022, a mass shooting attack occurred on the N train, injuring at least 29 people.